Introduction:

 Our

-Mission is to encourage both thinking and action toward a sustainable
+Mission is to encourage both thinking and action toward

-are interrelated.
-Based upon research, investigation, experience,
+phenomena and problems are interrelated.
+Based upon

-world, we will present findings to leaders, governments, civil
+we will present findings to leaders, governments, civil

 society, and the general public in hopes of creating paradigm